pythoninthegrass/python_template/README.md

 !["It's dangerous to go alone!
 Take this."](zelda.jpg)
 <!-- <img src="https://user-images.githubusercontent.com/4097471/144654508-823c6e31-5e10-404c-9f9f-0d6b9d6ce617.jpg" width="300"> -->

+## Summary
+Oftentimes the initial setup of a Python repo can take a few minutes to a couple hours.
+By laying the foundation to rapidly implement an idea, can focus on the good bits instead of devops drudgery.

 ## Setup
 * Install [editorconfig](https://editorconfig.org/)
 * Install [poetry](https://python-poetry.org/docs/)